 But it’s rarely a major topic of continuous discussion.
 And I need this continuous discussion.
 Because it’s valid and important.

 When 99.9% of society is geared towards furthering the human race, it’s easy to get caught up in the commonplace.
-It looks happy and there is great community-a place to belong.
+It looks happy and there is a great community-a place to belong.

 I suppose because I have never felt like I belong anywhere, it’s easier for me to embrace my differences as a childfree woman and speak out.
 I feel happier and full of purpose since I began writing and sharing my stories.